Marcel Rømer: Lyngby

 On 31 August 2019, Rømer joined Lyngby Boldklub on a four-year deal from SønderjyskE.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.
+He led the club back to promotion to the Superliga as team captain the following season.

+KA Akureyri

+On April 14, 2025 it was confirmed that Rømer moved to the Icelandic Besta deild karla club KA Akureyri.

 Personal life

 His brother, André Rømer is also a professional footballer.

 In recent years, Rømer has become more religious and wears a cross necklace.
 When he takes off the necklace before practice or a match, he kisses the cross and prays.

+Rømer experienced a tragic loss when his wife Cecilie Dolberg Rømer unexpectedly died on 28 February 2022 due to a presumed heart condition.